Rodney Gardner CV

 Awards and qualifications:

-Rod was voted PPI Lawyer of the Year 2017 (Wealth and Finance Magazine) and Banking Lawyer of the Year UK 2018 (Finance Monthly).
+Rodney was voted PPI Lawyer of the Year 2017 (Wealth and Finance Magazine) and Banking Lawyer of the Year UK 2018 (Finance Monthly).
 He was a licensed Insolvency practitioner for some years, and a member of the Law Society Personal Injury Panel: He is also a member of the Competition Law Association.
+Rodney is a solicitor with Higher Court Rights of Audience (civil).

 Cases of note: